Chapter 1 of 24

 Non-Euclidean Geometries

-Non-Euclidean geometry arises by replacing the parallel postulate with an alternative.
-In doing so, one obtains hyperbolic geometry and elliptic geometry, the traditional non-Euclidean geometries.
+Non-Euclidean geometry arises by replacing the parallel postulate with an alternative:

-• In elliptic geometry, the lines “curve toward” each other and intersect.
+• Elliptic geometry — lines "curve toward" each other and intersect.

 Projective Geometry

-Projective geometry is a non – metric (independent of the concept of distance) system of geometry which studies geometric properties that are invariant under geometric transformations.
-A projective space is different from the Euclidean space in a fundamental sense that in a projective space parallel lines meet at a point on what’s called a horizon (representative of the point at infinity) while in the case of Euclidean space the parallel lines never meet.
-Projective geometry can also be seen as a geometry of constructions with a straight – edge alone.
-Since projective geometry excludes compass constructions, there are no circles, no angles, no measurements and no parallels.
+Projective geometry is a non-metric system that studies geometric properties invariant under projection.
+In projective space, parallel lines meet at a point on a horizon (the point at infinity) — unlike Euclidean space where they never meet.
+Projective geometry excludes compass constructions: there are no circles, no angles, no measurements, and no parallels.

-A plethora of geometries exist in modern times that deviate from the classical Euclidean geometry in many different ways.
-But Euclid’s geometry still forms the core of the geometric education and is the indispensable stepping stone for anyone interested in learning geometry.
-In the next section, we will start exploring the most rudimentary elements and results of geometry.
+A plethora of geometries exist in modern times that deviate from classical Euclidean geometry in many different ways.
+But Euclid's geometry still forms the core of geometric education and is the indispensable stepping stone for anyone interested in learning geometry.